Gunga Din (film): Plot

-At Tantrapur, Ballantine is eager to complete as much of the repairs as possible before his enlistment ends, while Cutter and MacChesney are frustrated and bored by the lack of action.
-Both suspect that if he could see some combat, Ballantine would change his mind about leaving the army.
-Ballantine's enlistment ends while the detachment is still at Tantrapur, and a relief column led by Higginbotham, with Emmy riding along to surprise Ballantine, arrives.
-Meanwhile, Gunga Din tells Cutter of a temple he has found, one made of gold.
-Cutter is determined to make his fortune, but MacChesney will have none of it and has Cutter put in the stockade to prevent his desertion.
-That night, Cutter escapes with Din's help and goes to the temple, which they discover belongs to the Thugs when the cultists return for a ceremony.
+Ballantine's enlistment ends while the detachment goes to Tantrapur, and a relief column led by Higginbotham, with Emmy riding along to surprise Ballantine, arrives.
+Meanwhile, in Tantrapur, Gunga Din mentions a temple made of gold that he has found.
+However, MacChesney is not interested and has Cutter put in the stockade to prevent him from deserting to look for gold.
+That night, Cutter escapes with Din's help and goes to the temple, which turns out to belong to the Thuggees.
 Cutter creates a distraction and allows himself to be captured so that Din can slip away and sound the warning.

 When Din gives MacChesney the news, he decides to go to the rescue, while Higginbotham sends word to headquarters to call out the entire regiment.
 Ballantine wants to go, too, but MacChesney points out that he cannot, as he is now a civilian.
 Ballantine reluctantly agrees to re-enlist, on the understanding that the enlistment paper will be torn up after the rescue.
-Emmy tries to dissuade him from going, but he refuses to desert his friends.
-MacChesney's eagerness leads him to head to the temple without questioning Din in detail.
-As a result, MacChesney, Ballantine, and Din foolishly enter the temple by themselves and are easily captured.
-They are thrown into a cell with Cutter, where they discover he has been tortured since his capture; the guru demands that they reveal the details of their regiment's location.
-MacChesney tricks the Thuggee guru into thinking he is prepared to betray his friends and the British army, and the soldiers use the opportunity to take the guru hostage.
-A standoff ensues, and the soldiers take the guru to the roof of the temple, where they discover the true size of the Thuggee forces.
+Eager, MacChesney heads to the temple without questioning Din in detail.
+As a result, MacChesney, Ballantine and Din are easily captured.
+They are thrown into a cell with Cutter, who has been tortured since his capture; the Thuggee guru demands that they reveal the details of their regiment's location.
+The soldiers eventually take the guru hostage.
+A standoff ensues, and the soldiers take the guru to the roof of the temple and discover the true size of the Thuggee forces.